What is the best finish to use on wood flooring?

 After having to pick the type of flooring, pick the supplier and then pick the flooring installer/floor finisher, sometimes these final decisions like the right hardwood floor finish can seem overwhelming!
-There are a lot of choices out there when it comes to a wood finishes.
+There are a lot of choices out there when it comes to a finish for your hardwood flooring.
 We often get asked which is the best wood floor finish.
+There are many choices but not all hardwood finishes are created equal.
+We wanted to provide our customers and other homeowners with some insight in the best choices for their flooring.
 Lets review the options.

 |Easy to apply||Not as durable as polyurethane finishes|